cljdoc/cljdoc/ops/README.md

 - [ ] Swap IP in R53 record
 - [ ] Generate certs (or copy if necessary)
 - [ ] link sites-enabled server block (see `get-certs.sh`)

+# Nomad / Consul notes and questions

+- What address to bind to for single instance cluster?